microtrain/bootcamp/05-CSS/01-CSSBasics.md

 ```

-## Lab - Restyle All Pages
+## Exercise - Restyle All Pages

-Apply the new theme to all pages under _/var/www/example.com/public_.
+Apply the new navigation to all pages.

 ## Additional Resources
 * [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)